Music at The Discovery School

 In Year 4, children have the opportunity to learn the Ukulele:

-- Each class receives a 30-minute lesson per week throughout the whole academic year.
+• Each class receives a 30-minute lesson per week across the academic year.

 In Year 5, children are taught to play the djembe drum and percussion as part of their curriculum: